What Are the Main Parts of a Foundation?

 Slab or Floor

-The concrete slab or floor is the flat surface at the bottom of the foundation.
+Next is the concrete slab or floor, which forms the flat surface at the bottom of the foundation.
 In homes with a slab-on-grade foundation, the slab is the foundation.
 In homes with basements or crawl spaces, the slab works as the floor surface.

 Slabs usually have steel reinforcement and a vapor barrier to keep ground moisture out.
 Homeowners should look for cracks in the slab, as these can indicate settling or shifting beneath.